-AtWhile ice grounding is fundamentally dictated by water depth, at a regional, trough wide scale, the production of particular grounding line landforms and their particular landform morphologyies dodoes not appear to be fundamentally controlled strongly governed by properties of the bed topography such as water depth and bed slope.
-This furthermore implies that interdependent properties such as ice velocity and ice shelf/cliff presence also have limited effect.
-Locally, the presence of topographic relief (banks, flanks and seamounts) encourages the construction of grounding zone wedges, flat (<0.1°) beds largely within palaeo-glacial troughs are characterised by a heightened range of grounding line landform morphologies, and grounding zone wedges adjust to the local bed slope direction.
-Our observations of mixed landform populations with respect to topographic setting challenges the traditional view of grounding zone wedge construction occurring within troughs occupied by faster/streaming ice flow and heightened sediment mobility, and exclusive moraine formation in locations of slower/non-streaming flow such as inter-ice stream ridges (e.g., Elverhøi et al., 1998).
-Recessional moraine orientations independent of slope direction might suggest that they were more likely formed at an ice cliff than under an ice shelf, since shelf formation is fundamentally determined governed by the water depth relation to ice thickness buoyancy and the grounding line supplying an ice shelf would should therefore more likely follow the local bed shape.
-However, although an intuitive hypothesis, we do not find good support for the presence or absence of an ice shelf cannot fully explainexclusively dictating either grounding line landform morphology or distribution in the western Ross Sea.
-The overlapping size range of grounding zone wedges and moraines from other deglaciated margins (Fig. 5B C) further suggests that ice shelf presence/absence, controlling grounding line accommodation space, cannot be the only control on landform morphotype occurrence.
+While ice grounding is fundamentally dictated by water depth, at a regional scale grounding line landform morphology does not appear to be strongly governed by properties of the bed topography such as water depth and bed slope.
+This furthermore implies that interdependent properties such as ice velocity and ice shelf/cliff presence also have a limited effect.
+Locally, the presence of topographic relief (banks, flanks, and seamounts) encourages the construction of grounding zone wedges; flat (< 0.1°) beds largely within palaeo-glacial troughs are characterised by a heightened range of grounding line landform morphologies, and grounding zone wedges adjust to the local bed slope direction.
+Our observations of mixed landform populations with respect to topographic setting challenge the traditional view of grounding zone wedge construction occurring within troughs occupied by faster/streaming ice flow and heightened sediment mobility and exclusive moraine formation in locations of slower/non-streaming flow such as inter-ice stream ridges (e.g. Elverhøi et al., 1998).
+Recessional moraine orientations independent of slope direction might suggest that they were more likely formed at an ice cliff than under an ice shelf since shelf formation is governed by buoyancy and the grounding line supplying an ice shelf should therefore more likely follow the local bed shape.
+However, although an intuitive hypothesis, we do not find good support for the presence or absence of an ice shelf exclusively dictating either grounding line landform morphology or distribution in the western Ross Sea.

-Whether the relief of recessional moraines and grounding zone wedges is created by Our observations suggest that both local push-and-squeeze or by and delivery-and-deposition from sub/englacial transport is inconclusive, but some may be involved in construction of recessional moraines and grounding zone wedges.
+Our observations suggest that both local push and squeeze and delivery and deposition from sub- or englacial transport may be involved in construction of recessional moraines and grounding zone wedges.
 Some combination of sediment supply and time is clearly important to the eventual form.
-Landform growth that begins due to grounding line deformation and transitions (either spatially or temporally) to landform growthpush and then grows by deposition would explain why there is more evidence of deformation in the development of relatively small moraines (that might seed grounding zone wedges) and deposition for larger, more variable grounding zone wedges; moraines would thereby seed grounding zone wedges.
-However, terminal moraines in other locations are more variable in size (Fig. 5C) and span the full range of documented grounding zone wedges (Fig. 5D); therefore, our dataset of thousands of small recessional moraines in the western Ross Sea (and similar scale De Geer moraines elsewhere) are either genetically different to larger documented moraines, or perhaps characteristic of short-lived grounding line positions.
+Landform growth that begins due to push and then grows by deposition would explain why there is more evidence of deformation in the development of relatively small moraines and deposition for larger, more variable grounding zone wedges; moraines would thereby seed grounding zone wedges.
+However, terminal moraines in other locations are more variable grounding zone wedges.

+able in size (Fig. 5c) and span the full range of documented grounding zone wedges (Fig. 5d); therefore, our dataset of thousands of small recessional moraines in the western Ross Sea (and similar-scale de Geer moraines elsewhere) are either genetically different from larger documented moraines or perhaps characteristic of short-lived grounding line positions.

 There are many processes that vary across a continuum that all likely influence grounding line configuration and sedimentation, so why do we not observe morphological products that also vary across a continuum?
 Rather, we observed a binary product - either grounding zone wedge or recessional moraine.
-Individual morphological/spatial landform characteristics may overlap but in combination they produce two species that are visually very distinct from each other.
+Individual morphological and spatial landform characteristics may overlap but in combination they produce two species that are visually very distinct from each other.
 A mechanism that itself is binary is an appealing way in which to explain a set of products that is binary.
 However, our data do not offer such a solution, and instead, several factors offer partial yet inconclusive explanations of landform morphology.
-Of these, time appears to be important to eventual grounding zone wedge morphology, and it therefore follows that these landforms hold some information about the duration, or the stability-(duration), of grounding line positions.
+Of these, time appears to be important to eventual grounding zone wedge morphology, and it therefore follows that these landforms hold some information about the duration, or the stability, of grounding line positions.
 In the next section we explore to what degree landform morphology and landform distribution may lead us to interpret aspects of grounding line (in)stability.